LouisStefanuto/my-site/docs/blog/posts/09_dino_v2.md

 ### SwAV centering

-The last addition of DINOv2 is the Sinkhorn-Knopp centering, a training stabilization concept introduced by **SwAV**: Swapping Assignments between Views (another paper from Meta).
+The last addition of DINOv2 is the Sinkhorn-Knopp centering applied to the teacher, a training stabilization concept introduced by **SwAV**: Swapping Assignments between Views (another paper from Meta).
 SwAV is a self-supervised learning (SSL) method that employs **online clustering** to stabilize training and improve representation learning.

 > WTF are you talking about ...
 What has clustering to do with visual encoders?